redox/genderize/README.md

 "Genderize modifies existing I18n.translate method so it can provide gender-based distinctions."

-This generator updates Genderize to make it an initializer for Rails 4 apps - used in 4.1 -.
+This generator updates Genderize to use it an initializer for Rails 4 apps - used in 4.1 -.
 gender option is added directly in I18n.